 What do you need to bring to the table for GOAL SETTING?

-The reason 3500 other therapists + trainers around the world are using our MAT (Movement Assessment Tool) currently is because it can help you to conduct objective based tests with your patients to establish areas for improvement based off the latest research and track progress towards meaningful goals and help to increase patient motivation and adherence to their management plan and exercises so that they actually reach their goals.
+The reason thousands of therapists and trainers around the world are using The MAT (Movement Assessment Tool) currently is because it is the easiest tool to put a number on how your patients move.
+This allows you to establish areas for improvement based on the latest research and track progress towards meaningful goals.
+Having clear objective data and goals can increase patient motivation and adherence to their management plan.

 At MAT we are all about performing reliable, objective measurement so that you can help clearly communicate how the interventions that you are going to provide will help your patients to achieve their goals.